• Why Paris

 31 Monday Oct 2016

-Posted by Trailblazer Travel Books in Paris shopping, Paris tips, Paris travel, Paris Wandering, Paris Wanderings
+Posted Paris shopping, Paris tips, Paris travel, Paris Wandering, Paris Wanderings

 After you get your fill, which could be hours and hours, finish your shopping day in their wine bar just next door.